ddev/ddev/docs/content/users/install/ddev-installation.md

         * Reboot if required.
 (Usually required.)

-        * Visit the Microsoft Store and install the *updated* ["Windows Subsystem for Linux"](https://apps.microsoft.com/store/detail/windows-subsystem-for-linux/9P9TQF7MRM4R) and click "Open".
-It will likely prompt you for a username and password for the Ubuntu WSL2 instance it creates.

         * Verify that you have an Ubuntu distro set as default by running `wsl.exe -l -v`.
           If you have WSL2 but not an Ubuntu distro, install one by running `wsl.exe --install Ubuntu`.
 If this doesn’t work, see [manual installation](https://docs.microsoft.com/en-us/windows/wsl/install-manual) and [troubleshooting](https://docs.microsoft.com/en-us/windows/wsl/troubleshooting#installation-issues).